-Platform Plugins
+Platform plugins

 YARF allows platforms to be added as plugins.
 In this guide, we will walk through how to write a platform plugin and how to make it available in YARF.

-Writing a Platform Plugin
+Writing a platform plugin

 In YARF, all platforms are delivered as a package and must implement the PlatformBase class in an __init__.py, this extends to the platform plugins.
 For example: